Quebec - Data Protection Overview

 - CAI #1005977-S – Investigation into Bell Mobilité (only available in French here);

-- CAI #1007894-S – Investigation into Centre de service partagés du Québec et Secrétariat du Conseil du Trésor (only avaliable in French here), about collection of SIN to submit an online application);
+- CAI #1007894-S – Investigation into Centre de service partagés du Québec et Secrétariat du Conseil du Trésor, about collection of Social Insurance Numbers ('SIN') to submit an online application (only avaliable in French here);

-- CAI #1006934-S – Investigation into Thomson Tremblay Inc. (only avaliable in French here), about collection of SIN at the pre-employment stage – see also CAI #1005625-S – Investigation into Hunt Personnel (only avaliable in French here), about collection of social Security number;
+- CAI #1006934-S – Investigation into Thomson Tremblay Inc. (only avaliable in French here), about the collection of SIN at the pre-employment stage (see also CAI #1005625-S – Investigation into Hunt Personnel about the collection of social security numbers (only avaliable in French here));

-- CAI #1011820-S – Investigation into Ville de Québec (only avaliable in French here), about use of drones; and
+- CAI #1011820-S – Investigation into Ville de Québec, on the use of drones (only avaliable in French here); and

-- CAI #080272-S – Investigation into Garderie Coeur d'Enfant Inc. (only avaliable in French here), about use of videosurveillance.
+- CAI #080272 – Investigation into Garderie Coeur d'Enfant Inc., about the use of video surveillance (only avaliable in French here).

-The Quebec Private Sector Act applies to the collection, use, or disclosure (referred to as 'communication') of personal information within the province by 'any person carrying on an enterprise'.
+The Quebec Private Sector Act applies to the collection, use, or disclosure (referred to as 'communication') of personal information within the province by 'any person carrying on an enterprise', whether such information is kept by the enterprise itself or through a third-party.
 Unlike PIPEDA, the Quebec Private Sector Act applies irrespective of whether an activity is commercial in nature.

 Furthermore, the Quebec Private Sector Act applies to such information whatever the nature of its medium and whatever the form in which it is accessible, whether written, graphic, taped, filmed, computerised, or other.